GATB/MindTheGap/README.md

     * `-nb-cores`: number of cores to be used for computation [default '0', ie. all available cores will be used].
     * `-max-memory`: max RAM memory for the graph creation (in MBytes)  [default '2000'].
 Increasing the memory will speed up the graph creation phase.
     * `-max-disk`: max usable disk space for the graph creation (in MBytes)  [default '0', ie. automatically set].
-Kmers are counted by writting temporary files on the disk, to speed up the counting you can increase the usable disk space.
+Kmers are counted by writing temporary files on the disk, to speed up the counting you can increase the usable disk space.

 4. **MindTheGap Output**

     All the output files are prefixed either by a default name: "MindTheGap_Expe-[date:YY:MM:DD-HH:mm]" or by a user defined prefix (option `-out` of MindTheGap).
     Both MindTheGap modules generate the graph file if reads were given as input:

 * a graph file (`.h5`).
 This is a binary file, to obtain information stored in it, you can use the utility program `dbginfo` located in your bin directory or in ext/gatb-core/bin/.

     `MindTheGap find` generates the following output files:
     * a breakpoint file (`.breakpoints`) in fasta format.
 * a variant file (`.othervariants.vcf`) in vcf format.
 It contains SNPs and deletion events.

     `MindTheGap fill` generates the following output files:
 * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences or contig gap-fills that were successfully assembled.

 * an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection.

 * an assembly graph file (`.gfa`) in GFA format, in the case of contig gap-filling.
 It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).

 * a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint/grap-fill.

 Other optional parameters and details on input and output file formats are given in [doc/MindTheGap_insertion_caller.md](doc/MindTheGap_insertion_caller.md) and [doc/MindTheGap_assembly.md](doc/MindTheGap_assembly.md), depending on the usage.